enviroCar/wfs4BIT-Adapter/README.md

 This project is implemented using the spring-boot framework.
 Out of the box, Spring Boot provides an executable *.jar file, that can run the entire Spring application with no fuss: no build required, no setup, no web server configuration, etc.

     1. Build the project with Maven: `mvn clean install`
-    2. Take the executable file `wfs4BIT-Adapter-0.1.jar` and move it to the machine, on which you want to deploy it.
+    2. Take the executable file `wfs4BIT-Adapter-0.1.jar` and move it to a application server of your choice (e.g. Apache Tomcat).
     3. Run `java -jar /path/to/file/wfs4BIT-Adapter-0.1.jar`

 Further reading: [https://spring.io](https://spring.io/blog/2014/03/07/deploying-spring-boot-applications)